svargh/electrs-fullnode/README.md

 - Connect with SSL: /electrum.AppImage --oneserver --server localhost:50002:s
 - To change defaults, adjust .env file

-# Hint
+# Credits

-- Thanks and Credits go to the proejcts listed in References section below This project aims to put everything in one central directory, and to start without any manual internevtion as possible.
+Thanks and Credits go to the projects listed in References section below.
+This project aims to put everything in one central directory, and to start without any manual configuration as possible.
-Ideally only the .env file can be editing, if needed
+Idealy only the .env file can be editing, if needed.

-- apt update; apt install -y inetutils-ping netcat; nc -zvw10 bitcoind 29123
+# Troubleshooting
+- My notes references: DO-A-25/bitcoinserver
+- Check electrs reachable:

+    docker exec -it -u root bitcoinserver-electrs-1 bash root@9b46deacc619:/home/user01/electrs-data# echo '{"jsonrpc": "2.0", "method": "server.version", "id": 0, "params": ["electrum/3.3.8", "1.4"]}' | nc 127.0.0.1 50001
+    {"id":0,"jsonrpc":"2.0","result":["electrs/0.10.1","1.4"]}

+- ChecK SSL proxy is working(manual) at host or in nginx service Electrum reachable on its port 50001, but not reachable on ssl proxy from nginx service:apt update;

+    echo '{"jsonrpc": "2.0", "method": "server.version", "id": 0, "params": ["electrum/3.3.8", "1.4"]}' | openssl s_client -connect localhost:50002 -ign_eof

+  Manual cancel needed for this command.
+  Solution: Restart nginx service.

-- Extreme slow bitcoind RPC response: High IO on HDD using other apps, check iotop!
+- Extreme slow bitcoind RPC response: High IO on HDD from other apps, check iotop!
+- terminal electrs server:

+    docker exec -it -u root bitcoinserver-electrs-1 bash

 # References
 - How to use nginx ssl reverse proxy: https://raspibolt.org/guide/bitcoin/electrum-server.html#firewall--reverse-proxy